-Highlights of the 2022 expenditure plan include:
+Highlights of the 2023 expenditure plan include:

-- 1) CHWD continues to focus in 2022 on advanced planning for infrastructure, asset management and value-added programs and services and Strategic Planning activities.
-For example, the Operating budget includes funding for implementation of Project 2030 Water Main Replacements, Water Meter Replacement Program Study, Enterprise-wide Document Management and Scanning, and similar planning activities and projects. - 2) Key capital projects proposed for 2022 are highlighted below.
-These projects proposed implement the 1999 Capital Improvement Program Mater Plan, while water main replacement planning efforts begin to shift to the Project 2030-Water Replacement Program, and/or are based on a staff evaluation of capital needs.
-The design and construction of Well #7 is included.
+- CHWD continues to focus in 2023 on advanced planning for infrastructure and programs and other Strategic Planning activities.
+For example, the Operating budget includes funding for implementation of Project 2030 - Water Main Replacements, Water Meter Replacement Program, Enterprise-wide Document Management and Scanning, and similar planning activities and projects. - 2) Key capital projects proposed for 2023 are highlighted below.
+These projects proposed implement the 1999 Capital Improvement Program Master Plan and/or are based on a staff evaluation of capital needs.
+The construction of Well #7 is included.
+In addition, the District has applied for a combined \$3 million (Congressionally directed funding and United States Bureau of Reclamation grant funding) for Well #8.
 Project delivery capacity is leveraged by the use of consultants/contractors on a project-specific basis.